tmsvg/pear-tree/README.md

 - `<Plug>(PearTreeJNR)`
-    - If the cursor is before a delimiter whose opener is earlier on the same line, move the cursor past the delimiter and insert a newline ("jump 'n return").
+    - If the cursor is before a delimiter whose opener appears earlier in the text, move the cursor past the delimiter and insert a newline ("jump 'n return").
     - Example:
         ```html
         1  <p class="Foo">Hello, world!|</p>